SamBalakhanei/CS180P4/Tests.md

 **Test 2**: List Tutor

 ** Assume that the user is a student
-1) User selects the List Tutor button
+1) User selects the "List Tutor" button
 2) User receives a dropdown menu of all the unblocked tutors
 3) User selects a tutor
-4) User selects the Ok button
+4) User selects the "Ok" button

 Expected result: Application loads a page with several options related to messaging.